Keith Van Horn: New Jersey Nets

-Van Horn was drafted as the second overall pick in the 1997 NBA draft by the Philadelphia 76ers; however, his rights were immediately traded to the New Jersey Nets along with Michael Cage, Lucious Harris and Don MacLean in exchange for the draft rights to Tim Thomas and Anthony Parker and player contracts of Jim Jackson and Eric Montross.
+A forward, Van Horn was drafted as the second overall pick in the 1997 NBA draft by the Philadelphia 76ers.
+However, his rights were immediately traded to the New Jersey Nets along with Michael Cage, Lucious Harris and Don MacLean in exchange for the draft rights to Tim Thomas and Anthony Parker and player contracts of Jim Jackson and Eric Montross.

 Van Horn played for the Nets from 1997 to 2002.
 Initially, he was a star player for the team.
 He was named to NBA All-Rookie First Team in his first season, averaging a team-leading 19.7 points and 6.6 rebounds per game and leading the Nets to the 1998 NBA Playoffs, where they were swept in three games by the Chicago Bulls.
 His best season came in 1999, where he averaged 21.8 points per game (fifth in the NBA) as well as 8.5 rebounds per game.
 That season, on March 26, Van Horn blocked a career-high six shots, along with scoring 22 points, during a 100–91 loss to the Indiana Pacers.

 Following the Nets' acquisition of point guard Jason Kidd in 2001, Van Horn's role on the team was reduced.
 He averaged 14.8 points per game in the 2001-2002 season, his lowest scoring average during his Nets tenure.
 Nevertheless, Van Horn led the team in rebounding and placed second in scoring that season.
 In the deciding Game Five of the Nets' first-round matchup with the Indiana Pacers, Van Horn scored 27 points in a 120–109 victory.
 The Nets reached the 2002 NBA Finals, where they were swept by the Los Angeles Lakers in four games.
 Van Horn was criticized for his performance and effort in the 2002 NBA Finals, in which he averaged 10.5 points per game and shot 38.6% from the floor.